microsoft/react-native-code-push/README.md

     }
     ```

-2. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver compliant value.
-If a patch version is not specified, the CodePush server will assume a patch version of "0" when it is queried by the plugin for updates (e.g. "1.0" will be treated as "1.0.0").
+2. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver compliant value (i.e. "1.0.0" not "1.0")

     ```gradle
     android {